aumpierre-unb/Psychrometrics.jl/README.md

 ### **humidity**

-humidity computes
+`humidity` computes
-the humidity of humid air in given the water vapor pressure and the total pressure.
-By default, total pressure is assumed to be the atmospheric pressure at sea level.
+the humidity W (in kg/kg of dry air) of humid air given the water vapor pressure pw (in Pa) and the total pressure p (in Pa).

+By default, total pressure is assumed to be the atmospheric pressure at sea level, p = 101325.

 **Syntax:**